crossplane/crossplane/design/design-doc-template-stacks-experience.md

 * Multiple CRDs defined in a single Stack.
 * Multiple rendered variants of a given configuration.
 * Composing configuration using multiple Stacks.
+* A user scenario of setting up cloud provider resources and deploying an application bundled as a stack.

 ### Helm charts

-To author a template stack from a simple helm chart, these steps could be followed:
+To author a [template stack from a simple helm chart][helm-engine-example], these steps could be followed:

 1. Create and initialize a template stack project, with a helm flag:
    `kubectl crossplane stack init --template`.